-The first choice is a 12' deep (minimum) landscaped strip with 2" caliper deciduous trees and/or 6' evergreen trees on 50' centers with three 5 gallon shrubs per tree.
-The petitioner does not appear to have utilized this screening option.

-The second choice is a 5' deep landscaped strip with a metal ornamental fence or masonry wall supplemented with clusters of 3 shrub (2 gallon size) plantings on 30' centers interspersed with 2" caliper trees on 50' centers or a continuous hedge accented with 2" caliper trees every 50'.
-The petitioner has employed this screening devise along the entire roadway frontage of the parking lot.
+The first choice (a.) is a 12' deep (minimum) landscaped strip with 2" caliper deciduous trees and/or 6' evergreen trees on 50' centers with three 5 gallon shrubs per tree.
+The second choice (b.) is a 5' deep landscaped strip with a metal ornamental fence or masonry wall supplemented with clusters of 3 shrub (2 gallon size) plantings on 30' centers interspersed with 2" caliper trees on 50' centers or a continuous hedge accented with 2" caliper trees every 50'.
+The petitioner does not appear to have chosen to utilize either of these allowed screening techniques.
+The spacing of the trees is well in excess of the maximum allowed and there are no shrubs planted within either roadway frontage areas.
+I recommend that the parking lot be pushed back away from the retaining wall and that the intervening space be planted in accordance with screening option (a).
+It may also be possible to utilize the (b) screening approach in this area, but I do not believe that the retaining wall can substitute for the masonry wall called for in this option.